OpenMDAO/POEMs/POEM_068.md

 ### Summary

-This POEM implements the *restart* method using system output caching in the nonlinear solver base class.
-A reference implementation can be found [here](https://github.com/lamkina/OpenMDAO/blob/solver_cache/openmdao/solvers/solver.py).
+This POEM implements the *restart from successful* method using system output caching in the nonlinear solver base class.
+A reference implementation can be found [here](https://github.com/naylor-b/OpenMDAO/tree/solver_output_cache).

 The premise behind the method is as follows: